seeren/controller/README.md

         new View);
 ```

-Controllers have to be dispatcher and their construction resolved.
+They have to be dispatched and their construction resolved.

 ```php
 $controller = $container->get("mycontroller");
 ```

-Http controllers can only be executer for Request::getAttribute value of action attribute.
+Http controllers can only be executed for Request::getAttribute value of action attribute.

 ```php
 try {